 - Health -- Healthcare and medical information including hospitals/doctors offices, specialties such as dentistry, psychiatry, optometry and medical insurance sites.

 Enabling Domain Filter Lists restricts or grants user browsing by domain name.
 Administrators can specify domains to block and allow.
-The addition of whitelist or blacklist domains will always supersede other URL filtering rules.
-For example, if you were to both block social networking sites using Category Filtering and whitelist linkedin.com by way of the Domain Filtering setting, linkedin.com would be accessible to your end users.
+The addition of allow or block domains will always supersede other URL filtering rules.
+For example, if you were to both block social networking sites using Category Filtering and allow linkedin.com by way of the Domain Filtering setting, linkedin.com would be accessible to your end users.

 Admins of sub-organizations can be granted the ability to override Domain Filtering rules that were set at the parent organization level.
 Please note, that when Silo is configured this way, new rules that are implemented at the parent organization, will not propagate downstream to the relevant sub-organizations.